 Did you receive drugs during childbirth or another extremely painful event?
 If so, you may have taken Demerol, a drug used to treat pain.

-Demerol is a common brand name for the generic drug meperidine.
+Demerol is a common brand name for the generic pain medication meperidine.
 Other brand names for meperidine are Demerol HCl and Meperitab.
-The drug comes in a powder form that has a bitter taste and dissolves in liquid easily.
-You can inject this liquid into your body.
-You can also take the drug orally as a liquid or in the form of tablets.
-Some people using the drug illegally crush these tablets into a fine powder.
-They inhale this powder or mix it into a liquid so they can inject it.
+It comes in a powder form that has a bitter taste and dissolves in liquid easily, and can then be injected into the body or administered through an IV.
+You can also take Demerol orally as a liquid or in the form of tablets.
+Some people using the drug illegally crush these tablets into a fine powder that they snort or inject.

-The drug is synthetic, or man-made.
-Doctors have used the drug since the 1930s.
-It has been used to treat the pain of childbirth for decades, leading to jokes about women saying they screamed for Demerol in these instances.
+The drug is synthetic or man-made.
+Doctors have used it since the 1930s to treat the pain of childbirth, leading to jokes about women saying they screamed for Demerol in these instances.

-The substance is thus an analgesic, a word for a substance that is used to relieve pain.
-Demerol is also used as a sedative, a drug that relaxes you and makes you fall asleep.
-Since Demerol relieves pains and induces relaxation, it can be a useful, powerful tool in medical situations.
+While Demerol is an analgesic or pain reliever, it is also a sedative, a medication that relaxes and makes you fall asleep.
+Since Demerol relieves pain and induces relaxation, it can be a useful, powerful tool in medical situations.
 Used incorrectly, this powerful tool can become a dangerous weapon.
-Like other pain relievers and sedatives, Demerol, when used incorrectly, can cause addition and harmful side effects.
-If you or a loved one is addicted to the drug, you need to get help before suffering from these side effects.
+Like other pain relievers and sedatives, Demerol, when used incorrectly, can cause addiction and harmful side effects.
+If you or a loved one is addicted to the drug, you must get help before suffering from these side effects.

 Demerol Addiction and Abuse

 Demerol is an opioid.
 An opioid is a drug that attaches to receptors on your spinal cord, brain, and other parts of your body.
 When the opioids attach to these spots, your sensation of pain decreases.